Women's Reproductive Health

 Historically, amniocentesis and chorionic villus sampling (CVS) have been used for prenatal testing in high-risk pregnancies to detect genetic conditions and abnormalities, but these invasive procedures come with their own risks and should only be administered when necessary for confirmatory purposes.

-of spontaneous miscarriages involve fetal chromosomal abnormalities
+of spontaneous miscarriages involve fetal chromosomal abnormalities1

-of clinical pregnancies have chromosomal abnormalities
+of clinical pregnancies have chromosomal abnormalities3

 Noninvasive Prenatal Screening (NIPS) offers an effective way to detect the potential of genetic conditions and complications of pregnancy.
 Using maternal plasma, we look for DNA methylation biomarkers to evaluate the fetal genetic health at a low risk to both the mother and baby.

-Preterm birth—any birth that occurs before 37 weeks gestations—is associated with high risks of morbidity and mortality, making it a major health concern in obstetrics.
+Preterm birth—any birth that occurs before 37 weeks gestation—is associated with high risks of morbidity and mortality, making it a major health concern in obstetrics.
 Infants who survive preterm birth are often at a higher risk for chronic diseases and disabilities.

-of U.S. births are preterm
+of U.S. births are preterm5

 The prediction of spontaneous preterm birth could allow for revised birth plans and other implementations to improve the likelihood of a healthy birth.